 even the field, change the game.

-Open Goal Project teams up with Chevron and Fresno FC for the Chevron Soccer Academy
+Open Goal Project partners with Chevron, Fresno FC for Chevron Soccer Academy

 Precious and Ariana's journey takes them to Seattle to compete in ECNL National Championship tournament

 a few years ago, Ariana and Precious weren't even playing travel soccer. this summer, they traveled to Seattle to battle for a national title with their nationally ranked team from McLean: amazing.

 Open Goal Alum Christopher wraps up first season for Prince George's County College

 Christopher was one of the first players we worked with at Open Goal Project and in early September, after being spotted at our free DC College ID camp this past March by Prince George’s County Community College’s Coach, he wrapped up his first season for the Prince George’s Community College Owls.

 the cost for a talented youth soccer player to compete in Washington, D.C. can exceed several thousand dollars per year, a price tag many players simply cannot afford. in addition to pay-to-play pricing players out, lack of parental knowledge and involvement and transportation challenges act as hidden barriers to entry to players from low-income and immigrant homes. after seeing these barriers first hand, we at Open Goal Project have developed a system and model that we are implementing and succeeding with, empowering talented players from low-income families to make the most of their natural potential on and off the field. with your help, we can remove the obstacles that prevent our kids from reaching their full potential as soccer players and young adults.

 what we've done.